elkinguerrero007/House_Value_Estimator/README.md

 ## Future Improvements

 Although this model provides a good estimate of the price of a house based on its features, there are several improvements that could be made in the future, such as the inclusion of more features, the use of regularization techniques to avoid overfitting, and the implementation of a more user-friendly interface

+## Contributors
+[Elkin Guerrero]: implemented the TensorFlow and Keras models, created the Flask API, and wrote the README.md file.
+[Juan Sebastian Posada]: collected and preprocessed the housing dataset, performed exploratory data analysis, and assisted in the model tuning and realize front-end whith Html,Css and JavaScript.